ClimateNode/FPS19/README.md

   * **LST**: information may have been extracted from a list overlapping pages
   * **PAG**: information may have been extracted from the preceding or following page rather than the page number shown
   * **MUL**: information has been extracted from a sentence/paragraph about events on more than one date

+• Maps show only information specific to the event which triggered the report, while readouts also contain any information in the report about historic flood events, or flooding in general, at a location.

 •  Curly braces {} in readouts
   * If a piece of information has no curly braces it means that it relates to the main flood event described in the report